-We’ve already covered some of the benefits of non-surgical weight loss procedures like no incisions, no scars, and the resolution of weight-related ailments like diabetes.
-But even with a procedure like ESG, you get to look forward to a fast recovery.
+We’ve already covered some of the benefits of non-surgical weight loss procedures, like no incisions, no scars, and the resolution of weight-related ailments like diabetes.
+But even with a procedure like ESG, you can look forward to a fast recovery.
 What’s not to love about that?

 Are There Risks to Non-Surgical Bariatric Procedures?

 With medically supervised diets, the biggest risk you face is falling back into old habits.
-Sticking with the program will teach you how to manage a healthy lifestyle and, ultimately, your weight.
+Sticking with the program will teach you how to manage a healthy lifestyle and your weight.

 Potential risks of the intragastric balloon include balloon deflation, ulceration, gastrointestinal obstruction, and gastric and esophageal perforation.

-Your bariatric specialist will ensure that you are aware of all risks to your health before starting any of these non-surgical programs or operations.
+Your bariatric specialist will ensure that you know all risks to your health before starting any of these non-surgical programs or operations.
 You can discuss the risks with your specialist during the initial consultation.